spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 Our problem is multilabel, thus we already know that Tag may be more than one and this is a tricky point that we need to focus about splitting the original dataset properly.
 We implemented a function which will be utilised in both model notebooks, whose goal is to split the data properly into (train,test) or (train,val,test) with configurable sizes.
 Through this manual function we are reassured that our final sets are balanced in of all the possible Tag Combinations.

 > [!TIP]
-> To split data properly and result to well distributed train,val,test sets try convert multilabel to single label by calculating all label combinations.
+> To split data properly and result to well distributed train,val and test sets try convert multilabel to single label by calculating all unique label combinations.
 With that logic we are pretty sure that sets will be balanced and contain a based-on-ratio-equally number of examples, leading to sufficient model's exposure to all cases.

 ### Structure Points:
 - **TF-IDF (Term Frequency-Inverse Document Frequency)** was used for text feature extraction with max_features=20000, considering also uni,bi and trigrams.